SAP-samples/teched2024-DA181/exercises/ex2/README.md

 <!--[alt text](/exercises/ex2/images/{FE7255FC-AF99-4224-A56A-47DA10941159}.png)-->
 ![alt text](/exercises/ex2/images/testdata_projecttree.png)

 <br>__11.__ Go to the __"Open Data Editor"__ and to review the generated sample data.
-Note, sample data generated to the /test/data-project folder, by default will not be copied to the SAP HANA runtime, however is only used within SAP Build Code itself.
+Note, sample data is used to populate entities with predefined data sets for development and testing.
+It allows developers to quickly verify application functionality, simulate realistic scenarios, and validate service behavior.
+Sample data generated to the /test/data-project folder, by default will not be copied to the SAP HANA runtime.

 ![alt text](/exercises/ex2/images/open_editor-sampledata.png)
 ![alt text](/exercises/ex2/images/{BA0BA16D-280F-499D-9CC0-46189648A513}.png)

 ## Summary